-The private company under Belgian law was founded on the 20th of October in 2020.
-The idea of an European removal service has been filed with the Benelux Office for Intellectual Property (BOIP) under the i-DEPOT number 127253.
+The company under Belgian law was founded on 20 October 2020.
+The idea for a European moving service has been filed with the Benelux Office for Intellectual Property (BOIP) under the i-DEPOT number 127253.

 Johan Uvin studied hospital nursing and hospital science and has been professionally active in healthcare since 1989.
-In 2004, he founded PraktijkCoach to help the healthcare sector with digitalisation.
-Today PraktijkCoach has grown into the trusted ICT partner of many general practitioners, hospitals, laboratories, governments… As a fellow at the Free University of Brussels, he also shares his knowledge and expertise with students and scientists.
+In 2004, he founded PraktijkCoach to help the healthcare sector digitise.
+Today, PraktijkCoach has become the trusted ICT partner of many GPs, hospitals, labs, governments… As a fellow at the Vrije Universiteit Brussel, he also shares his knowledge and expertise with students and scientists.

-Vincent Dupont is an economist by education and has been working in the field of “ICT & health” for more than 25 years.
-He worked at Microsoft for 10 years, where he was responsible for the health business in 13 countries in Western Europe.
-Recently he, as a coordinator took the project ‘Mijngezondheid’ to the federal government.
-With this national health portal, he gave citizens in Belgium more insight into their health data.
-As a partner at BlueHealth Innovation Centre, he also helps to drive innovation in the Belgian healthcare sector.
+Vincent is an economist by degree and has been working in the field of “ICT & health” for over 25 years.
+Among other things, he worked for Microsoft for 10 years, managing the health business in 13 countries in Western Europe.
+He recently led the ‘Mijngezondheid’ project as coordinator for the federal government.
+With that national health portal, he gave citizens in Belgium more insight into their health data.
+As a partner at BlueHealth Innovation Center, he also supports innovation in Belgian healthcare.

-Maggie De Block is a general practitioner (no longer practising) and former Federal Minister of Public Health.
-Under her leadership, the various authorities in our country are jointly setting up ‘www.mijngezondheid.be’, the national health portal for citizens.
+Miss Dr Maggie De Block is a GP (no longer practising) and former federal minister of public health.
+Under her administration, the various governments in our country jointly set up ‘www.mijngezondheid.be’, the national health portal for citizens.

-Marleen Finoulst is a general practitioner (no longer practising), editor-in-chief of the health magazine Bodytalk and driving force behind ‘Gezondheid & Wetenschap’, an initiative to make reliable medical information available in “human language” to citizens.
+Miss Dr Marleen Finoulst is a GP (no longer practising), former chief editor of the health magazine Bodytalk and driving force behind Health & Science, an initiative to make reliable medical information available in “human language” for citizens.

-Emily Verté is professor of primary and integrated community care at the VUB and founder and coordinator of the ‘Academie Voor De Eerste Lijn’, a broad network that aims to strengthen and support primary care.
+Emily Verté is professor of primary and integrated community care at the Vrije Universiteit Brussel and UAntwerpen and founder and coordinator of the ‘Academie Voor De Eerste Lijn’, a broad network that aims to strengthen and support primary care.

 All PatientSupportR solutions are highly secured and 100% GDPR compliant.
 The way PatientSupportR processes data is detailed in the privacy statement found at the bottom of this page.

-In order to deliver the usb drive and send the unique codes to you by SMS, PatientSupportR does request certain personal information (name, email address, address and phone number).
+In order to provide your mova-ID and send the unique codes to you by SMS, PatientSupportR does request certain personal information (name, email address, address and phone number).
 These are not shared with third parties and are only kept for a limited time.

-All medical data on the smart stick of PatientSupportR comes from the doctor’s file.
-PatientSupportR does not process or interpret this data at any time.
+All medical data on PatientSupportR’s “mova” comes from the GP’s record.
+PatientSupportR does not process or interpret that data at any time.

-Because doctors use international standards for storage of medical data (such as the International Classification of Primary Care or ICPC) PatientSupportR can easily convert all data coded according to the same classification from one file format to another.
-If the data is not stored according to a classification or if the classification used differs between countries, PatientSupportR will take the full text from the original file during conversion.
-In this way no information is lost and there is no wrong “translation” between classification systems.
+Because GPs use international standards for storing medical data (such as the International Classification of Primary Care or ICPC), PatientSupportR can convert all data coded according to the same classification from one file format to another without any problems.
+If data are not stored according to a classification or if the classification used differs between countries, PatientSupportR takes the integral text from the original file when converting.
+This way, certainly no information is lost and no erroneous “translation” happens between classification systems.

-If you lose your usb drive , please send a message to our customer service as soon as possible.
-We will then deactivate the drive remotely so that it becomes unusable.
+If you lose your mova-ID, it is best to send a message to our customer service department as soon as possible.
+We will then deactivate your mova remotely.
+This will automatically destroy all data.

 If any problems occur with exporting or importing a medical record, your GP should first contact the supplier of his or her medical software or the national support service for eHealth applications for GPs.